ROK Service Medal

 Korean Service Medal – Reverse

 The Korean Service Medal 대한민국 근무 기장 was created by Presidential Decree #7169 on June 4, 1974.
 This medal was/is not awarded to R.O.K. military personnel.
 It was specifically created to honor the long and devoted service of U. S. and other foreign military personnel in defense of the Republic of Korea.
 If in doubt, look at the reverse.
 It’s in English.
 This is the only Korean medal done in a foreign language.
 Non-Korean civilians working for their respective foreign military establishment are also eligible for this medal.
+It can also be awarded to the bereaved family of a person who is killed while on active duty in the Republic of Korea.

 In August 1974 the Director of the Personnel Bureau, South Korean Ministry of Defense, offered this medal to the United States.
 It was to be known as the Republic of Korea Service Medal and, interestingly, the offer came just as the U. S. Armed Forces Expeditionary Medal for service in Korea was terminated.1 The Commander, U.S. Forces Korea, recommended acceptance of the medal, but when the recommendation was forwarded to the Joint Chiefs they non-concurred.
 In June 1976, the Secretary of Defense disapproved the recommendation to accept the Republic of Korea Service Medal, “because normal military duty in Korea under present circumstances does not warrant reception of such a medal.”
 Acceptance of the medal by either individuals or groups was therefore prohibited.
 Some of these medals had already been awarded to United States military personnel.
 It is not known how many of these medals were awarded, but when the recipients attempted to have them posted to their military records the medals were impounded and no record of the award was entered into the service records.
 This medal is neither issued nor authorized by the U.S. Military, nor can it be worn on the active duty uniform.
 Since this medal was not accepted as a military award by the U.S. Joint Chiefs of Staff in 1976, it most likely will never be accepted because it does not meet the criteria for acceptance of a foreign military award.